31 October 2024

 It’s also worth noting that in 1931 the Nyasaland MG Company became motorized.
 In fact, by 1939 only one rifle company of the SCC retained camel mounts.
 A second rifle company was mounted on horses, the remainder rode trucks, when available.
 One thing I can claim unequivocally is that no camels were harmed in the breaking of this scenario.
 The same couldn’t be said of the poor camel that our three-man recce patrol came across one night.
 In the darkness we listened as Somalis slaughtered the beast in slow motion, its cries of agony breaking the desert stillness with each blow of a dull machete.

 6. Multi-Man Publishing added Ethiopian and Eritrean orders of battle, and rules describing their capabilities, to this module in order to play scenarios (likewise included) from Soldiers of the Negus (SoN).
-Previously published by the third-party publisher ELR SoN is concerned with the Second Italo-Abyssinian War of 1935-36.
+Previously published by the third-party publisher ELR, SoN is concerned with the Second Italo-Abyssinian War of 1935-36.
 The Eritrean counters and rules supplied in Hollow Legions remain useful, however, for recreating actions that took place in East Africa during the Second World War.

 7. For a breakdown of Ethiopian squad classes see my scenario Tin Omen, where I repurposed these Allied Minors (A25.93).

 8. A separate section of older Lancia 1ZM armored cars also fell under the command of the Harar sector.
 If not relegated to patrolling the main supply route or similar police duties, they may well have been operationally active in British Somaliland.
-But I no evidence to suggest that this was the case.
+But I have no evidence to suggest that this was the case.

 9. See, for example, Filippo Cappellano and Pier Paolo Battistelli, Italian Armoured and Reconnaissance Cars 1911-45, Osprey Publishing Ltd., 2018, p.
 10.